kazimkazam/e-commerce-website/README.md

 Directives were coded to control certain functionalities, e.g., navbar collapse, navbar / button dropdown, horizontal scroll, and carousel slide.

 Alerts are shown on the website when errors or something unexpected occurs.
-An alert component was coded to be mainly shown on authentication related features.
+An alert component was coded to be mainly shown on authentication related features, and it will show a different message depending on the information received from firebase.

 Additionally, a loading spinner component is used during the login / sign up while the information is processed.
 The html and css code related to the loading spinner itself was taken from (https://loading.io/css/).